LD4P/sinopia_sample_profiles/cohort-profiles/university-of-washington/readme.md

+# UWLibCatProfiles
-Profiles for University of Washington LD4P2 project
+Profiles for RDA cataloging in Sinopia, being developed locally at the University of Washington for use in the LD4P2 project.